barcek/rhizo/README.md

 ## components/

-The 'components' directory contains four single-file components: 'Frame.vue', 'FrameBatch.vue', 'FrameInput.vue' and 'FrameIndex.vue'.
+The 'components' directory contains five single-file components: 'Frame.vue', 'FrameInput.vue', 'FrameIndex.vue', 'FrameIndexBatch.vue' and 'FrameIndexEntry.vue'.

 Notes on the components to follow.